Corporate Immigration in Denmark - FAQ

 Further, there is a risk of expulsion and entry ban for the employee.

-22. Are there any quota and / or labour market testing requirements in your jurisdiction and if so, what do they involve?
+21. Are there labour market testing requirements in your jurisdiction and if so, what do they involve?

 For the Supplementary Pay Limit scheme, it is a requirement that the gross unemployment in Denmark does not exceed 3,75%.